awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 </ResourceRecord>
 ```

-## CNAME Record Type<a name="CNAMEFormat"></a>
+## CNAME record type<a name="CNAMEFormat"></a>

-A CNAME `Value` element is the same format as a domain name\.
+A CNAME record maps DNS queries for the name of the current record, such as acme\.example\.com, to another domain \(example\.com or example\.net\) or subdomain \(acme\.example\.com or zenith\.example\.org\)\.

 **Important**
 The DNS protocol does not allow you to create a CNAME record for the top node of a DNS namespace, also known as the zone apex\.
 For example, if you register the DNS name example\.com, the zone apex is example\.com\.
 You cannot create a CNAME record for example\.com, but you can create CNAME records for www\.example\.com, newproduct\.example\.com, and so on\.
 In addition, if you create a CNAME record for a subdomain, you cannot create any other records for that subdomain\.
-For example, if you create a CNAME for www\.example\.com, you cannot create any other records for which the value of the Name field is www\.example\.com\.
+For example, if you create a CNAME for www\.example\.com, you cannot create any other records for which the value of the **Name** field is www\.example\.com\.

-Amazon Route 53 also supports alias records, which allow you to route queries to AWS resources such as CloudFront distributions and Amazon S3 buckets\.
+Amazon Route 53 also supports alias records, which allow you to route queries to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets\.
 Aliases are similar in some ways to the CNAME record type; however, you can create an alias for the zone apex\.
-For more information, see [Choosing Between Alias and Non\-Alias Records](resource-record-sets-choosing-alias-non-alias.md)\.
+For more information, see [Choosing between alias and non\-alias records](resource-record-sets-choosing-alias-non-alias.md)\.

 **Example for the Route 53 console**